jdcal64/simple-pipeline-api/docs/index.md

 **05 Dec 2025**

 ## Overview
-This article will show you how to set up an envrionment on which you can build an Apache NiFi pipeline.
-The operating system (OS) and command type of the virtual machine (vm) used in this article is Ubuntu Linux and Bash.
+This article will show you how to set up an envrionment in which you can build an Apache NiFi pipeline.
+The operating system (OS) and command type of the virtual machine (vm) used in this article are Ubuntu Linux and Bash.
 Note the following:
-* A different OS and command type can be used, if you know how to translate the differences.
+* It is assumed you have knowledge of Linux.
-* It is assumed you have Linux knowledge.
+* A different Linux OS and command type can be used, if you can translate differences.
 * The following technologies/versions are used:
     * OpenJDK/21
     * Apache NiFi/2.6.0